lumean/xhtml-report-generator/README.md

 Customizing the Report with CSS
 -------------------------------
 The styling of the report is done through css.
-This allowes you to customize most of the formatting as to your liking.
+This allows you to customize most of the formatting as to your liking.
 The split.js relevant section should only be changed if you know what you're doing, otherwise the layout might break.

-As a starting point begin with the [default css used by the report](../master/lib/xhtml_report_generator/style_template.css)
+As a starting point begin with the [default css used by the report](../master/resource/css/style.css)
 ```ruby
 require 'xhtml_report_generator'